Nico Sturm: Minnesota Wild

-As an undrafted free agent, Sturm attracted league wide NHL interest following his junior season, opting to forgo his senior year in signing a one-year, entry-level contract for the remainder of the 2018–19 season, with the Minnesota Wild on April 1, 2019.
-He immediately joined the out of contention Wild making his NHL debut in a 3–0 defeat to the Boston Bruins on April 4, 2019.
+As an undrafted free agent, Sturm attracted league wide NHL interest following his junior season, opting to forgo his senior year in signing a one-year, entry-level contract for the remainder of the 2018–19 season, with the Minnesota Wild on 1 April 2019.
+He immediately joined the out of contention Wild making his NHL debut in a 3–0 defeat to the Boston Bruins on 4 April 2019.

 Sturm mostly played in the Wild's American Hockey League (AHL) affiliate, the Iowa Wild, in the 2019–20 season.
 He earned a call-up to the NHL during the season and recorded his first two NHL assists in a six-game stint with the Wild.
 When the season was suspended due to the COVID-19 pandemic, the Wild were admitted to a play-in round of the playoffs when the NHL resumed.
 Sturm would play in two games of the Wild's five-game series against the Vancouver Canucks, and scored his first NHL goal in Game 4 against Jacob Markström.

 Colorado Avalanche

-On March 15, 2022, he was traded by the Wild to Division rivals, the Colorado Avalanche, in exchange for Tyson Jost.
-On June 26, 2022, Sturm helped the Avalanche claim their first Stanley Cup in 21 years.
+On 15 March 2022, he was traded to the Colorado Avalanche, in exchange for Tyson Jost.
+On 26 June 2022, Sturm helped the Avalanche claim their first Stanley Cup in 21 years.

 San Jose Sharks

-On the back of his success with the Avalanche, Sturm as a free agent was signed to a three-year, $6 million contract with the San Jose Sharks on July 13, 2022.
+On the back of his success with the Avalanche, Sturm as a free agent was signed to a three-year, $6 million contract with the San Jose Sharks on 13 July 2022.

+Florida Panthers

+During the 2024–25 season, approaching the end of his contract with the Sharks, Sturm was traded to the Florida Panthers on 6 March 2025, alongside a seventh-round draft pick in 2027, in exchange for a fourth-round draft pick in 2026.
+He only played in 15 regular season games and 8 playoff games.
+He was a healthy scratch in the entire Final.
+The Panthers went on to win the Stanley Cup.
+With the Panthers requesting an exemption, his name was engraved on the Stanley Cup, as he did not automatically qualify.

+Return to Minnesota

+Having concluded his contract with the Panthers, Sturm left as a free agent and was signed to a two-year, $4 million contract with his original club, the Minnesota Wild, on 1 July 2025.

 Personal

-Sturm is in a relationship with fellow Clarkson alum and professional hockey player Taylor Turnquist.
+Sturm is engaged to fellow Clarkson alum and professional hockey player Taylor Turnquist.